filecoin-project/lotus/README.md

 t3...
 ```

-Grab some funds from faucet - go to https://lotus-faucet.kittyhawk.wtf, paste the address
+Grab some funds from the faucet - go to https://lotus-faucet.kittyhawk.wtf, paste the address
 you just created, and press Send.

 Check the wallet balance (balance is listed in attoFIL, where 1 attoFIL = 10^-18 FIL):